bobjansen/Zorro/README.md

 - `--dimension N`, `--factors N`, `--paths N`, and `--repetitions N` scale the workload.
 - `--backend std|zorro|both` switches the RNG implementation at runtime.

-### SIMD dispatch
+## SIMD dispatch

 The SIMD tier is selected at compile time based on which instruction sets are enabled.
-Within a tier, runtime CPUID checks handle AMD/Intel differences.
+In the public header, AVX-512 currently accelerates the integer-heavy kernels (`uniform`, `bernoulli`), while the log-heavy transforms use the AVX2 or portable implementations.

 | Compile flags | Engine | Uniform throughput |
 |---|---|---|